13 Large Projects

 })

-For more systematic speed comparisons, use the microbenchmark package
+For systematic speed comparisons, try the microbenchmark package

 mean1 <- function(x,p=1) mean(x^p)